crrisjenn/Helpful-Additions/Mod Interop.md

 In order to interface with Helpful Additions without adding it as a dependency add the following file to your project:\
 [HelpfulAdditions.cs](https://github.com/Baydock/Helpful-Additions/blob/main/ModInterop/HelpfulAdditions.cs)

+Make sure that the functions from here are called from `MelonMod.OnApplicationLateStart` or after to make sure that Helpful Additions has been loaded.